openhab/openhab-alexa/USAGE.md

     * Supported item type:
       * Number(:Temperature)
     * Default category: TEMPERATURE_SENSOR
-    * supports additional properties:
+    * Supports additional properties:
-      * scale=`<value>`
+      * scale=`<scale>`
         * Celsius
         * Fahrenheit
+        * Kelvin
   * `LockController.lockState`
     * Items that represent the state of a lock (ON lock, OFF unlock).
-When associated to an item sensor, the state of that item will be returned instead of the original actionable item.
+When associated to an [item sensor](#item-sensor), the state of that item will be returned instead of the original actionable item.
 Additionally, when linking to such item, multiple properties to one state can be mapped with column delimiter (e.g. for a zwave lock: [LOCKED="1:3",UNLOCKED="2:4",JAMMED=11]).
     * Supported item type:
       * Switch
     * Supported sensor type: